What is the power of a memorial?

 For many, a visit is the emotional climax of a civil rights tour, the scene that stays with them for a lifetime.

 Montgomery’s museum is the creation of attorney Bryan Stevenson, founder of the Equal Justice Initiative, which works to free falsely convicted death-row prisoners.
+Many know of him through his book and film, Just Mercy.
 The six-acre outdoor memorial looms on a hill above downtown Montgomery.
 It’s located about a half-mile from the museum.
 While the museum is worthwhile, it’s the memorial that staggers.